AdobeDocs/commerce-merchant-services.en/help/catalog-service/guide-overview.md

 * Adobe [!DNL Commerce] system administrators install and maintain the service. [!DNL Catalog Service] does not have an Admin UI or features for standard Admin users.
 * Integrators build GraphQL queries and integrate them on a storefront that uses a frontend client.

-## Installation and Overview videos
+## Onboarding and installation videos

-These videos covers the Catalog Service [onboarding and installation](https://experienceleague.adobe.com/docs/commerce-merchant-services/catalog-service/installation.html) process.
+See a walkthrough of the Catalog Service [onboarding and installation](https://experienceleague.adobe.com/docs/commerce-merchant-services/catalog-service/installation.html) process.

 Part 1: